Taking Screen Shots in Windows - Snipping Tool

 Taking screenshots with the snipping tool is an easy way to select images to capture and comes included with a few basic editing tools.
 This is also an excellent way to provide information to the CAE Helpdesk when you want to detail an error message that is occurring when using CAE supported services.

 The snipping tool is found by default from the start menu under "Accessories."
-Once you open it, the entire screen will be grayed and a small window will open, as seen in the below screenshot.
+(Note: In windows 10, this folder is titled "windows accessories") Once you open it, the entire screen will be grayed and a small window will open, as seen in the below screenshot.

 By clicking on the drop down arrow next to the "New" tab, you can choose one of four ways to take a screen shot:

 - Free Form Snipping: This allows you to draw a free-hand outline with you mouse of the area to take a screenshot of.

 - Rectangular Snip: Drag a cursor to create a rectangular section of the screen to capture

 - Window Snip: Select this and click anywhere on an open window to instantly take a screen shot of just that window.

 - Full Screen Snip: Instantly takes a screen shot of the entire Screen.